panoply/esthetic/readme.md

 # Inline Control

 Inline control is supported and can be applied within comments.
-There are 3 operations available (`disable`, `format` and `ignore`) each of which is expressed as follows:
+Inline control allows your to ignore files, code regions or apply custom formatting options.
+Comments use the following structures:

 - `@prettify-ignore`
 - `@prettify-ignore-start`
 - `@prettify-ignore-end`
-- `@format: ....`
+- `@prettify: ....`

 ### Disable Prettify

-You can disable Prettify from formatting a file by placing an inline control comment at the type of the file:
+You can prevent Prettify from formatting a file by placing an inline control comment at the type of the document.

 ```html
 {% comment %} @prettify-ignore {% endcomment %}